kripto-geek/kody/README.md

 ## Author
 Kody was created by [Kripto-Geek] and is maintained by the community.
-But the Fabric is backbone of it (Therefore I am Greatfull and special thanks to their creator)

 ## Support
 For support, please open an issue on the GitHub repository or reach out via email.